microsoft/sqlworkshops/SQLGroundToCloud/README.md

 Welcome to this Microsoft solutions workshop on SQL Server in on-premise, in-cloud and hybrid solutions.
 In this one-day workshop, you'll gain a deep understanding on the latest SQL Server engine and how you can use it to solve real-world challenges.

 The modules in this workshop lead you through conceptual and hands-on topics ranging from the newest technical features in SQL Server to its implementation in all platforms it runs on.
-You'll learn not only specific
+You'll learn not only specific technologies, but how to assemble them into a complete solution based on customer needs and requests.

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start by learning about the latest improvements to SQL Server, move on to the Big Data Clusters configuration, and then learn about the ways you can leverage SQL in Microsoft Azure - all with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll end the day with a "What to Use When" module explaining how to create your own solutions.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.